Stage 4 Pancreatic Cancer Spread to Liver Survival

 His tumor marker (a protein in the blood revealing the cancer’s presence in the body) was 208 before starting treatment.
 By November, it had fallen to 44 and then in December, it was a normal read!
 A follow-up CAT showed that his tumors were gone, and in January 2012, Ken was switched to a lighter regimen to finish off any remaining cancerous cells.

-So far, Ken has regained 35 of the 60 pounds he had initially lost, feels great, and is very glad he chose to have a chemosensitivity assay test before beginning his cancer treatment.
+So far, Ken has regained 35 of the 60 pounds he had initially lost, feels great, and is very glad he chose to have a functional profiling assay performed before beginning his pancreatic cancer treatment.